quasilyte/phpgrep/README.md

 Next thing to learn is `${"*"}` matcher.

-Suppose you need to match all `foo` function calls that have `null` argument.
-And `foo` is variadic, so it's unknown where that argument can be located.
+Suppose you need to match all `foo` function calls that have `null` argument.<br>
+`foo` is variadic, so it's unknown where that argument can be located.

 This pattern will match `null` arguments at any position: `foo(${"*"}, null, ${"*"})`.